singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 ![](media/10_9_4.JPG)

 Let's return to the original problem: suppose we were searching for the value 85.
-If we look along the diag­onal, we'll find the elements 35 and 95.
+If we look along the diagonal, we'll find the elements 35 and 95.
 What does this tell us about the location of 85?

 ![](media/10_9_5.JPG)